Aurodexdis/KidneyTumorSegment/README.md

 ### Jupyter Notebook

-- **final_proj_copy.ipynb**: Main notebook that orchestrates the entire workflow, calling the individual Python scripts sequentially and displaying results at each stage of the pipeline.
+- **kidney_tumor_segment.ipynb**: Main Python notebook that runs the full workflow, calling the individual Python scripts sequentially and displaying results at each stage of the pipeline.

 ## Getting Started